PostgresApp/PostgresApp/docs/index.md

 You never need to touch the command line to use it – but of course we do include all the necessary [command line tools](/documentation/cli-tools.html) and header files for advanced users.

-Postgres.app updates automatically, so you get bugfixes as soon as possible.
+Postgres.app can install minor updates automatically, so you get bugfixes as soon as possible.

-The current version requires macOS {{site.postgresappMinSystemVersion}} or later and comes with the latest PostgreSQL version ({{ site.postgresqlVersions | map: "postgres" | array_to_sentence_string: "and" }}), but we also maintain [other versions](documentation/all-versions.html) of Postgres.app.

 Installing Postgres.app